metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 ***

 **Miami covers if**
-two of their three starting cornerbacks suit up and play through the entire game.
+Xavien Howard and Byron Jones suit up and play through the entire game.

 **Atlanta covers if**
-Miami's injured secondary fail to show up for the better part of the game.
+Miami's injured secondary fails to show up for the better part of the game.

 ***